solidad1234/Tims-Incotex/README.md

 2. Upon submission:

-    -   The credit note is sent to Incortex.
+    -   The credit note is sent to INCOTEX.

     -   A response is received and recorded, similar to a sales invoice.

 > ⚠️ If you're creating a **standalone credit note**, **manually enter** the `CU Invoice Number` from the original Sales Invoice to ensure successful submission.
 > ⚠️
 Remember, when creating an invoice ID, it must not have any special characters, so you will have to define a new name.
-If not, you will create a new field, which will have a new sequence that can be used as an invoice number on the Incortex while maintaining the customer's normal numbering.(This has yet to be done.)
+If not, you will create a new field, which will have a new sequence that can be used as an invoice number on the INCOTEX while maintaining the customer's normal numbering.(This has yet to be done.)

 Feel free to contribute.